Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/LessonPlan.md

 6. Run the command and point out that `awk` is able to take a complex log file, and parse it out to show only the fields needed: Time and IP Address.

 7. Explain that in this result, the top reoccurring IP of  `41.33.233.87`  is easy to detect.
-This is likely IP address of the attacker.
+This is likely the IP address of the attacker.

 8. Explain that identifying an IP address of the attacker can assist a security professional with determining what IP address should be blocked from a network to prevent future attacks.